swiftlang/swift-evolution/proposals/NNNN-distributed-method-evolution.md

 ## Alternatives considered

+### Use @abi rather than introduce a new attribute

+We can we allow only `Optional` and **defaulted** parameters for API evolution and instead of `@Evolving`, and we just use @abi with with initial declaration.

+The decl checker we could detect the situation when `@abi` is used on a `distributed` member and use the solver to check whether initial version is callable through the current spelling.
+This would mean that we always guarantee backward compatibility and clients don't need to deal with #available checks in their code (can gradually add new parameters as their are re-compiled against newer libraries).

+#### Forward compatibility

+The only rough edge of this is using "new" client to call "old" server (i.e. that rolling update scenario I was talking about).
+I think we can approach this problem by "versioning" the actor system instead individual actors, so that it won't be possible to either establish connections to "old" servers in the scenario I described above or calling anything on it would produce a compatibility error.

 ### Force "Request/Response" message style as only way of evolving remote calls

 We could do nothing and just document how very fragile the remote call identifiers are.
 Once published, a distributed can never change in any way.